ankostis/polyvers/README.rst

 <https://www.python.org/dev/peps/pep-0440/>`_ of dependent sub-projects
 hosted in a *Git* `monorepos`_, independently.

-When bumping the version of sub-project(s), *polyvers* does the following:
+Where it departs from `similar tools`_ is these key ideas `Versioning scheme`_ `Release scheme`_ and `Version-bump algebra`.
+Specifically, when bumping the version of sub-project(s), *polyvers* does the following:

-- help you decide the next version of sub-projects, selectively and independently;
+- help you decide the next version of sub-projects, selectively and independently, based on `version algebra`_;
 - add x2 tagged commits for each project bumped:

   - one in-trunk *"Version" commit tags (pvtags)* like ``foo-proj-v0.1.0``,